bgcarlisle/Numbat/docs/quick-start.md

 know how to export it as a `.tsv` (tab-separated value) file.
 Recommended column names: `title`, `author`, `year`, `journal`.

+Upload this file to Numbat by selecting "Manage reference sets" from the Numbat menu, then "Add new reference set".

 ## Step 4: Define an extraction form

 ## Step 5: Sign up other extractors